ecosystems

 6. Securing panels to rack

 The following pictures are of a three panel sample rack at our Oregon warehouse.
-Most racks would be built to accommodate 6-12 panels depending on geographic location and pool surface area.
-Click here on the rack table to get components necessary to build racks of different sizes.
-Remember to click on thumbnail photos for larger view.
+Most racks would be built to accommodate a larger array of panels depending on geographic location and pool surface area.

 1. Rack location and layout

 • It is first necessary to determine where the rack will be located.
 Racks can be built on level or pitched ground.
 Face the panels to the south or SW for ideal solar collection.
 You want the rack location to be free from shade from at least 10am to 4pm daily whenever solar heat is needed.
-Generally, 4x12' solar panels are used on rack installation because space is usually not an issue and 12' panels save time.
+Generally, 4x12' solar panels are used on rack installation because space is usually not an issue and 12' panels save time and money since they are slightly cheaper per square foot and require less mounting components.
 Once the number of panels is determined based on the pool size, the rack space can be readily determined.
-Figure 53" per panel for the side-to-side rack width and 11' or so for the pitched panel length.
+Figure 52" per panel for the side-to-side rack spacing and 11' or so for the front to back measurement.
 If possible, leave walking space around the rack to access panels as needed.
 Put stakes at the corners of your rack area and run a string around the perimeter using a string level if you want the panels to be square and level.

 • We recommend that the ground underneath the rack be cleared of vegetation so it doesn't grow up to shade the panels later on.
 Use weed control fabric or plastic over the dirt and then cover with gravel or crushed rock.
 There is some benefit putting white rock in front of rack to reflect additional solar radiation onto panels, especially during early and late part of the summer season.